 Comment: 500 lb/year

-DEQ should lower the applicability threshold of the rule so that all facilities making at least 500 lbs per year (or even a smaller amount) of HAP-containing glass are regulated.
+DEQ should lower the applicability threshold of the rule so that all facilities making at least 500 lbs per year (or even smaller amounts) of HAP-containing glass are regulated.

 Response

 DEQ proposes to lower the applicability threshold from 10 tons per year of colored art glass to 5 tons per year of colored art glass.